jrcangelosi/jrcangelosi.github.io/index.md

 I received my Ph.D. from the
 [Department of Computational Applied Mathematics and Operations Research](https://cmor.rice.edu/) (CMOR) at Rice University in Houston, TX.
-My dissertation focused on adaptive surrogate model refinement for simulation and optimization of dynamical systems with expensive-to-evaluate component functions.
+My dissertation focused on adaptive, sensitivity-driven surrogate model refinement for simulation and optimization of dynamical systems with expensive-to-evaluate component functions.

 I am currently pursuing faculty positions in mathematics.